-Public indoor seating goes Grand
+Public seating goes grand!

-“This is a way to display the essence of the brand of the facility, and to make a lasting impression.
+This is a way to display the essence of the facility's brand and make a lasting impression.
 The curved and seamless seating lines are also ideal for naturally directing the flow of visitors.
-Actually, they often accommodate many more passengers per square metre of floor area,” says Johan Berhin, designer and founder of Green Furniture Concept
+They often accommodate many more passengers per square metre of floor area.Johan Berhin, Founder & Designer, Green Furniture Concept

 Principles of grand architecture

 The grand architecture of prestigious public buildings is often also reflected on the inside.
-The architect can either go with conventional straight rows of seats that will go more or less unnoticed or to choose to accentuate the lines of the building by letting the seating echo it and take on its shapes.
+The architect can either go with conventional straight rows of seats that will go more or less unnoticed or choose to accentuate the lines of the building by letting the seating echo it and take on its shapes.

 Identity through free shapes